crate/cloud-reference/docs/billing.rst

 nearest minute of use for customers directly deploying via the CrateDB Cloud Console.

-Thirdly, we measure usage based on Database Transaction Units (DTUs).
-These units represent a given combination of hardware capabilities and storage for a given subscription plan.
+Thirdly, we measure usage either directly, via your Stripe subscription, or (if you subscribed via one of the SaaS Marktplaces) based on Database Transaction Units (DTUs).
+These units represent a given combination of hardware and storage capabilities for a given subscription plan.
 They function as preconfigured usage units to make tracking your usage more convenient.
-This means the price you pay for any :ref:`subscription plan <gloss-subscription-plan>` is expressed as the cost of a given number of DTUs per minute or hour (as explained above).
+This means the price you pay for any
+:ref:`subscription plan <gloss-subscription-plan>` is expressed as the cost of a given number of DTUs per minute or hour (as explained above).
 For more details about DTUs, see :ref:`our explanation of subscription plans